 - Bridges Preparatory is a school where students, staff and families are truly valued

-What will Bridges Preparatory School's start and end times be for the 2020-2021 school year?
+What are the start and end times for the 2022-23 school year?